aewindle110/DroneWQ/paper.md

 # Summary

 Small aerial drones, or unoccupied aerial systems (UAS), conveniently achieve scales of observation between satellite resolutions and in situ sampling, effectively diminishing the “blind spot” between these established measurement techniques [@gray_larsen_johnston_2022].
 Drones equipped with off-the-shelf multispectral sensors originally designed for terrestrial applications are being increasingly used to derive water quality properties.
-Multispectral drone imagery requires post processing to radiometrically calibrate raw pixel values to useful radiometric units and in aquatic applications there are additional steps to remove surface reflected light and sun glint, and different approaches to map spatial patterns of water quality parameters.
+Multispectral drone imagery requires post processing to radiometrically calibrate raw pixel values to useful radiometric units such as reflectance.
+In aquatic applications, there are additional steps to remove surface reflected light and sun glint, and different approaches to estimate water quality parameters.
+Georeferencing and mapping drone imagery over water also comes with challenges since typical structure from motion photogrammtey techniques fail due to lack of feature matching.

 # Statement of need